KaiWalter/automate-posts/posts/spin-for-a-spin-on-aks.md

 ### Dapr Shared

 When deploying Spin runtime with regular Kubernetes primitives like deployment/service/..., Dapr obviously can be leveraged in its default sidecar mode.
-Ultimate density with Spin is reached by getting some of this primitives out of the way - hence SpinKube with its own [Spin Operator](https://github.com/spinkube/spin-operator).
-That on the other hand denies using Dapr sidecar.
-[Dapr Shared](https://github.com/dapr-sandbox/dapr-shared) provides Dapr being hosted in a Kubernetes daemonset or deployment which additionally enables a higher cardinality of Dapr vs (Spin) App: sidecar is a 1:1 relation while with Dapr Shared a 1:n relation can be achieved - contributing further to the higher density capabitlies that Wasm itself offers.
+Ultimate density with Spin is reached by getting some of this primitives out of the way - hence SpinKube with its own [SpinOperator](https://github.com/spinkube/spin-operator).
+As SpinOperator does not support injecting side-cars yet, [Dapr Shared](https://github.com/dapr-sandbox/dapr-shared) is used, which provides Dapr being hosted in a Kubernetes daemonset or deployment.
+That additionally enables a higher cardinality of Dapr vs (Spin) App: sidecar is a 1:1 relation while with Dapr Shared a 1:n relation can be achieved - contributing further to the higher density capabitlies that Wasm itself offers.

 ### Test Flow